uxumax/docker-wine-chrome-nodriver/README.md

 ## Prerequisites

 Ensure you have Docker Engine installed.
 If not, follow the installation guide [here](https://docs.docker.com/engine/install/).
+If you want run docker as non-root user do not forget about [this](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user)

 ## Setup Instructions